vaultit/qvarn-mr/README.rst

 ======

 The service is fully implemented and has near 100% test coverage, but is not yet used by any real project.
-So theoretically it should work, but practically it was not yet tested.
+So theoretically it should work, but practice it was not yet tested.
 So first integrators should expect rough edged.

 The code is very basic and currently does not deal with huge amounts of data.
 It just takes list of all available resource ids and process each id in a synchronous way, one by one.
 This part should be improved, but if list of all resource type ids fits into RAM, it should work fine.

+Also qvarn-mr takes care of all synchronizations things automatically.
+That means, when you deploy qvarn-mr for the first time, it will do initial synchronization automatically, when new map/reduce handlers are added, they will be updated automatically.

 How to install